 “He took me under his wing when I first started caddying at Pinehurst, and never left my side,” Tinnen says.
 “We became inseparable.
 We caddied all the time and played just as much golf together.
 I’ll always remember him as a fierce competitor, but also as a dear, dear friend.”

-Spain passed away on Thursday in Kohler, Wisconsin.
+Spain passed away in Kohler, Wisconsin.
 He is survived by his wife and son.
-Our thoughts and prayers are with his family and friends at this time.

 More From Pinehurst